 So you want to get the word out about the latest and greatest feature or plot, right?
-So you log in to your Twitter account and post an update, you then log into your Facebook page, your Google+ page, and your Tumblr account.
-Now, what if I told you that there was a way to do this all automatically ?
-I know that many people are already familiar with Facebook’s option to auto-share tweets, but you can get a lot more complex (and efficient!) with it than that.
+So you log in to your Twitter account and post an update, you then log into your Facebook page, your Google+ page, your Instagram, and your Tumblr account.
+Now, what if I told you that there was a way to do this all automatically?

 RSS Feeds are the meat and potatoes of this process.
 If you have access to RSS (Rich Site Summary) feeds on your site, then you are able to invoke a lot of magic.
 RSS feeds use standard web feed formats to publish frequently updated information: blog entries, news headlines, audio, video.
 People, or even other web sites and robots, can then subscribe to your feeds in order to get your most recent and up to date content.
 The vast majority of web sites have some sort of built in RSS feed.
 The trick to using them though, is to put them to work for you.